 What are Number Bonds?
 Easy Guide for Parents and Teachers

+As the name suggests, number bonds are simply two numbers that meet together to form a strong number bond.
 If you are still confused about what are number bonds, the answer is very simple.
 Number bonds show kids ‘part-part-whole’ relationship of different numbers.
 They help kids understand how 4 and 6 come together to make 10 in addition (4+6=10).
-Simple maths practice, online games and activities like hit the button help children learn faster and feel confident with numbers.
+Simple maths practice, online games, and activities like hit the button help children learn faster and feel confident with numbers.

 What is a Number Bond?

 A number bond shows how a number can be split into smaller parts and joined again.
-In simple words, number bonds explain the relationship between the whole number and its counter parts.
+In simple words, number bonds explain the relationship between the whole number and its counterparts.
 For example, if the whole number is 10, the parts can be 7 and 3, 6 and 4, or 5 and 5.
-Means addition of 7 and 3, 6, and 4, or 5 and 5 gives the same answer, that is 10.
+Means addition of 7 and 3, 6, and 4, or 5 and 5 gives the same answer, that is, 10.
 Each pair makes the same total.
 There are 11 ways to split number bonds to 10 as given in the example below;

 0 + 10 = 10